symfony/symfony-docs/frontend.rst

-Works in all browsers?                      yes                yes Supports :doc:`Stimulus/UX </frontend/ux>`  yes                yes Supports Sass/Tailwind                      yes                :ref:`yes <asset-mapper-tailwind>` Supports JSX, Vue components?               yes                no** Supports TypeScript                         yes                no**
+Works in all browsers?                      yes                yes Supports :doc:`Stimulus/UX </frontend/ux>`  yes                yes Supports Sass/Tailwind                      yes                :ref:`yes <asset-mapper-tailwind>` Supports React, Vue, Svelte?                yes                yes** Supports TypeScript                         yes                no**
 ==========================================  =================  ======================================================

-** You *can* technically use things JSX, Vue or TypeScript with AssetMapper, but with some caveats: you'll need to use their native tools for pre-compilation and some things (like Vue single-file components) cannot be compiled down to pure JavaScript that can be executed by a browser.
+** Using JSX (React), Vue or TypeScript with AssetMapper is possible, but you'll need to use their native tools for pre-compilation.
+Also, some features (like Vue single-file components) cannot be compiled down to pure JavaScript that can be executed by a browser.

 .. _frontend-webpack-encore: